Sometimes you have to go back to move forward.

 Over the last two of days I tried to switch from Neovim to Sublime Text 3.
 I remember ST2 being the first text editor I felt wholly at home with.
 Most of my early professional coding work was done using it.
 I stuck with it, updated to ST3 when it was ready (by which I mean the eternal beta) and was happy.
 Then, something drove me to learn Vim — the mystical, hard-to-learn code editor that works basically everywhere.
 I wouldn't be surprised if people ported it to run on an IoT refrigerator already.
 Anyway.
 Vim entered my life.
 Then Neovim.

 It took considerable effort to learn the ropes and add further functionality to it to be truly useful.
 It took weeks of writing down commands, repeating them, repeating them, repeating them, repeating them to finally get to a point where I was almost as productive as in Sublime Text.
 I couldn't say exactly why I kept using it.
-Maybe it was the challenge, maybe the drive to want to understand why the hell so many talented coders swear on Vim.
+Maybe it was the challenge, maybe the drive to want to understand why the hell so many talented coders swear by Vim.
 I spent hours working over my

 .vimrc only to change things around again the next day.
 To this day, I regularly fiddle with it.
 It's a living, breathing organism and I know most lines by heart.